-As part of the completion of the Waverley Park Estate district level recreation, wetlands and trails are proposed for the south of the estate.
+As part of the completion of the Waverley Park Estate district level recreation, wetlands and trails have been constructed are proposed for the south of the estate.
 It is proposed that work on the wetlands will commence in the short term.